dorimaine/.github.io-/_posts/2024-11-03-Into-to-Azure.md

 Azure is a powerful and versatile cloud platform, offering an extensive range of services to build, deploy, and manage applications at scale.
 For cloud engineers, mastering Azure can open doors to new opportunities and innovative projects.
 Start small, stay curious, and enjoy exploring what Azure has to offer.

 **Happy cloud engineering!**

+**This is Dorimaine, your cloud enthousiastic lady from Doricloud!**